hoangduytranuk/blender_manual/blender_docs/manual/modeling/curves/selecting.rst

    :Hotkey:    :kbd:`Shift-G`

 Selects control points that have certain similar properties to the active one.
-The Operator panel provides several selection options:
+The :ref:`ui-undo-redo-adjust-last-operation` panel provides several selection options:

 Type
    Type